-- 1. The proposed project is Categorically Exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Section 15301 Class 1, Minor Alterations to Existing Facilities and Section 15303 Class 3, New Construction or Conversion of Small Structures Class.
-The project consists of recognition of operational components of the winery related to visitation levels and activities and number of employees occurring beyond their current entitlements.
-Approval of use of the cave for hospitality activities would require improvements to the existing cave, which could include such things as installation of sprinklers and alterations to the layout of equipment within the cave. - 2.
+- Because of the minimal construction and recognition of existing visitation and employees, it has been determined that this project does not have a significant effect on the environment and is exempt from the California Environmental Quality Act pursuant to Section 15303, Class 3 New Construction or Conversion of Small Structures. - 2.
 The site of this proposed project is not on any of the lists of hazardous waste sites enumerated under Government Code Section 65962.5 and is not within the boundaries of any airport land use plan. - 3.
 The Secretary of the Commission is the custodian of the records of the proceedings on which this decision is based.
 The records are located at the Napa County Planning, Building & Environmental Services Department, 1195 Third Street, Second Floor, Napa, California.